 - Email: G.J.N.Gooday@leeds.ac.uk

 - Location: 2.04 Botany House

-History of Electrical Technology, especially Telecommunications and hearing loss, the aesthetics of electric lighting, gender and technology, women in engineering, histories of patenting, the philosophy of technology.
+History of Electrical Technology, especially Telecommunications and hearing loss, gender and technology, women in engineering, histories of patenting, the philosophy of technology.

 Graeme Gooday joined the University of Leeds in August 1994, following postdoctoral research posts in history of science and technology at the Universities of Kent and Oxford.